kweav/prepwork_revamp/docs/13-print-n-lines.md

 We again want to import the `sys` module so that users specify the input file and can specify the desired number of lines (if they want).
 Within your new Python script, import the module.

 We'll want to update our usage statement comment to reflect that only the filename is required.
 Adding brackets (`[`, `]`) around an argument description in the usage statement is the preferred way to say that the argument is not required as input.
-Within your Python script, update your previous usage statement from the fourth Python exercise module to show that the number of lines to display is no longer a required argument.
+Within your Python script, update your previous usage statement from the fourth Applied Python Exercise chapter to show that the number of lines to display is no longer a required argument.

 ***
 <details><summary> ANSWER: </summary>